azhadsyed/housing/README.md

 # NYC Rent Estimator App

-Codebase for my NYC rent estimaor app.
+Codebase for my NYC rent estimator app.
 Accepts an apartment's location, size, and amenities as inputs; outputs a listing price estimate and an ELI5 explanation of how that listing price is calculated.

 Built in Python using Flask/Jinja, Pandas, Pymongo and Scikit-learn, and other community packages.